dchapyshev/aspia/BUILDING.md

    - Rename the downloaded file to the yasm.exe (for example, yasm-1.3.0-win32.exe => yasm.exe)
    - Move the yasm.exe file to a separate directory (for example, to "c:\yasm")
    - Add this directory to the PATH environment variable (after changing the variable, you may need to restart the computer).
-3. Open remote-desktop.sln in Visual Studio and click in menu "Build" item "Build Solution".
+3. Open aspia.sln in Visual Studio and click in menu "Build" item "Build Solution".